 Designed and taught a curriculum-based songwriting and recording arts residency, using Garage Band software to produce original songs, soundtracks, CDs.

-NECAP (New England Consortium of Artist-Educator Professionals) Conference: Rhode Island School of Design: June 19, 2009: Presented at a conference for arts educators and teaching artists, discussing and demonstrating the options and advantages of using music technologies, like Garage Band, in the classroom.
+NECAP (New England Consortium of Artist-Educator Professionals) Conference: Rhode Island School of Design: June 19, 2009: Presenter: Conference for arts educators and teaching artists, discussing and demonstrating the options and advantages of using music technologies, like Garage Band, in the classroom.
 The presentation was followed by a Garage Band workshop.

 Lewis Fox Middle School, Hartford, CT